"Frank Rose is one of the world's most insightful technology writers."

 —Randall Rothenberg, CEO, Interactive Advertising Bureau

 Currently a correspondent for Wired and a senior fellow at Columbia University School of the Arts, Frank is a member of its Digital Storytelling Lab and faculty director of its seminar in digital storytelling strategy, presented in partnership with Columbia Business School.
 He has been a keynote speaker at film festivals and marketing conferences worldwide, from ad:tech Sydney to Sheffield Doc/Fest to The Guardian's Changing Media Summit in London.
 He has lectured at NYU, USC, and Stanford, taken part in R&D symposia at the Museum of Modern Art and the BBC, addressed corporate marketing teams at Timberland and Unilever, participated in speaker series at Google and Lucasfilm, and joined debates about the future of media at the Cannes Film Festival, Ars Electronica, South by Southwest, and MIT.
-He continues to follow the evolution of storytelling on his Deep Media blog and sometimes gets involved directly, as with his realization of Millennium magazine in connection with David Fincher's production of The Girl with the Dragon Tattoo.
+He continues to follow the evolution of storytelling on his Deep Media blog and on occasion gets involved directly, as with his realization of Millennium magazine in connection with David Fincher's production of The Girl with the Dragon Tattoo.

 Frank is also the author of the 1989 best-seller West of Eden, named one of the year's ten best business books by BusinessWeek for its portrayal of the ouster of Steve Jobs from Apple, now available in an updated edition.
 Among his other books are The Agency, an unauthorized history of the oldest and at one time most successful talent agency in Hollywood, and Into the Heart of the Mind, a national best-seller about a group of artificial intelligence researchers at Berkeley trying to program a computer with common sense.